dreamworkerln/StarGame/readme.md

 A D - rotate ship ( + SHIFT to slow down rotation)
 W S - throttle level controls
-Space - push-to-max throttle (better use this)
+SPACE  - push-to-max throttle (better use this)

-LMB - fire cannon shell
+LMB - shoot cannon shell
 RMB - launch self-guided missiles (position mouse cursor on top to fire at desired target)

 // ---------------------------------------------------------------------------------------

-Ship hull will destroyed in 3 shell hit, but slowly auto-repairing so 4 needed to be sure.
+Ship hull will be destroyed in 3 shell hit, but slowly auto-repairing so 4 hits are needed to be sure.

-Missile kill ship in one hit.
+Missile kills ship in one hit.

-Minigun is auto-firing at close target (act as close-in weapon system (point-defence))
+Mini-gun is auto-firing at closest target (act as close-in weapon system (point-defence))
-Most time bringing targets down but may miss on simultaneous incoming missiles from different directions).
+Most time it bringing targets down but may miss on simultaneous incoming missiles from different directions.
+Misses targets in low orbit.
+So avoid catching incoming missiles while flying on it.
+Doesn’t shoot at your missiles.
+(So launch missiles safely.)

 Anti-missile system also help against inbound missiles on long range.
+Doesn’t shoot at your missiles, but can unintentionally shoot them down.

+Force shield can repulse several (~6) tangent hit or ~3 direct hit (fired from enemy ship flying towards you) by shell.
+It's slowly regenerating to full charge, changing self colour.
+Doesn’t repulse you shells so be carefull.

 Green curve - you trajectory in planet gravity force.
 Blue curve - you shell trajectory in planet gravity force.

-Force shield can repulse several (~5) tangent hit or ~2 direct hit (fired from enemy ship flying towards you) by shell.
-It's slowly regenerating to full charge, changing self colour.

 // -------------------------------------------------------------------------------------------------